Check back soon!

 - Prek Toal Gains International Ramsar Site Status

 - Government Takes Key Steps Toward Conservation

 - Hands-On Internship Gives Cambodian Students a Head Start in the Job Market - Feed the Future Newsletter

 - Public-Private Alliance Investments Strengthen Rice Value Chain - Feed the Future Newsletter

 Latest Monthly Report

 Feed the Future is the US government's global hunger and food security initiative that supports country-driven approaches to address the root causes of hunger and poverty.
 Cambodia HARVEST is a key part of Feed the Future, working to foster equitable growth in the agricultural sector; improve nutritional status, especially of women and children; and reduce rural poverty in selected regions.

 Who We Are

 Cambodia HARVEST works in provinces around the Tonle Sap Lake, where there is a high percentage of poor and food insecure families.
-The program is currently working with over 35,000 clients in more than 300 villages throughout Battambang, Kampong Thom, Pursat, and Siem Reap provinces.
+The program is currently working with over 94,000 clients in approximately 1,500 villages throughout Battambang, Kampong Thom, Pursat, and Siem Reap provinces.